-- 1 Log in to Sun Java System Application Server 8.1 Administration Console. - 2 In the left-hand pane, select the Configurations node.

-3 Select the instance-name - config node where your agent is installed.

-where instance_name is the name of that particular server instance.

-4 In the expanded tree under the server name node, click the Security node.
+- 1 Log in to WebSphere Application Server 6.1 Administration Console. - 2 In the left-hand pane, select the Configurations node. - 3 Select the instanceName config node where the agent is installed. where instanceName is the name of that particular server instance. - 4 In the expanded tree under the server name node, click the Security node.